keyforgerules/keyforgerules.github.io/README.md

 If a stunned creature is attacked, it still deals damage to the attacking creature during the fight.

-While a creature is stunned, it cannot become stunned again.
+While a creature is stunned, it cannot have another stun status card placed on it.
+If an effect attempts to stun a stunned creature that effect does not stun the already stunned creature.

 ### SWAP